Terms and conditions - Chevening bilateral awards

 12. Deferral of award

-a) Applications to defer awards will only be granted in the case of pregnancy and, for the 2020/21 academic year, reasons relating to the COVID-19 pandemic.
+a) Applications to defer awards will only be granted in the case of pregnancy and, for the 2021/22 academic year, those who have health conditions that make them ‘extremely clinically vulnerable’ to COVID-19 may also request to defer.

-b) In the case of pregnancy, you may either continue with your award or you may defer it until the following academic year.
+b) In the case of pregnancy, or if you gave given birth in the preceding 26 weeks (6 months) before your course start date, you may either continue with your award or you may defer it until the following academic year.
 If you wish to continue with the award, you need to be aware that if you take an extended period of leave from your studies in the UK it is possible that your visa will be cancelled.
 If this happens, you will have to return home and apply for another visa before being able to resume your studies.

 c) All other candidates selected for a Chevening Bilateral Award who are unable to take up their award must normally withdraw from the programme and re-apply the following year.